astronomer/docs/software/install-airgapped.md

 Astronomer supports [third-party ingress-controllers](#third-party-ingress-controllers) in certain configurations.

-Customers using third-party ingress-controllers will perfrom certain additional steps later in the procedure to disable the integrated ingress-controller and configure Astronomer for use with their pre-existing ingress-controller.
+Customers using third-party ingress-controllers perfrom certain additional steps later in this procedure to disable the integrated ingress-controller and configure Astronomer for use with their pre-existing ingress-controller.

 ## Step 4: Choose and configure the base domain {#choose-and-configure-the-base-domain}